The future is bright for careers in sustainability.

 Hinman Forum, Rockefeller Center

-Learn about sustainable food production and taste beef sliders from PT Farms, maple products from Patch Orchards, coffee from Upper Valley Coffee Roasters, and more.
+Learn about sustainable food production and taste beef sliders from PT Farms, maple products from Patch Orchards, and food from Skinny Pancake and Lou's.

 Careers in Sustainable Food

 Room 003, Rockefeller Center

 Moderator: Kemi Mugo ’15, NYU Food Justice Program graduate student and board member, Mountain School